KMLBurke/SeaSensor-1/README.md

-# TBay Marine Monitor
+# TBay Marine Monitor - Project Overview
-A marine environment monitoring and logging system using Low Power Wide Area Network (LPWAN) and open source web standards and protocols
+The aim of this project is to create a marine environment monitoring and logging system using Low Power Wide Area Network (LPWAN) and open source web standards and protocols.

+For code, see javaScriptCode folder.
+Attached is a link to my SeaSensor Website https://erinnwhittyxx.github.io/SeaSensor/

 # Initial Proposal - Application/Front end